BruningLab/warpDOCK/README.md

 In the homepage menu, navigate to instances and select the "config" compute instance.
 Under the "more options" tab select "create custom image".
 Follow the prompts and name as "warpdrive".
 &nbsp;

-On the left menu, select "Instance Configurations", and create a custom configuration using the warpdrive image with 64 OCPUs and 64Gb of RAM in the private subnet.
+On the left menu, select "Instance Configurations", and create a custom configuration using the warpDOCK image with 64 OCPUs and 64Gb of RAM in the private subnet.
 Save and close.
 &nbsp;

 On the left menu, select "Instance Pool" and create a pool of instances using the custom configuration in the private subnet of the VCN.